blue bar white spacer

 The bulletins issued by the Society's predecessor, the International Commission or Committee, are available at the Society's archive or the Niels Bohr library of the American Institute of Physics.
 PDF copies are being posted on the Society's members web page.

-The Albert Einstein Institute in Golm has kindly offered to house the Society's archives.
-Material from Bern, where the Secretariat was housed from 1971-95, and material more than 5 years old from the present Secretary's files, has already been deposited and is being catalogued.
+The Max Planck Institute for the History of Science in Berlin has kindly offered to house the Society's archives.
+Material from Bern, where the Secretariat was housed from 1971-95, and material more than 5 years old from Prof. MacCallum's files, has already been deposited and is being catalogued.

 In case of problems, contact: